The oil market sees the chokepoint. The fertilizer market is where it lands.

 Brazil CFR granular

-Initial seed values for first-week publication; weekly editorial refresh from World Bank Pink Sheet (monthly, free), Argus public citations, Reuters / Bloomberg quotes, IFA quarterly summaries, and USDA fertilizer outlook.
-Gold-standard real-time prices (CRU, Argus, ICIS, Profercy) are paywalled โ ranges are aggregated from publicly-cited figures, not republished feeds.
+Weekly editorial refresh from World Bank Pink Sheet (monthly, free), Argus public citations, Reuters / Bloomberg quotes, IFA quarterly summaries, and USDA fertilizer outlook.
+Gold-standard real-time prices (CRU, Argus, ICIS, Profercy) are paywalled β ranges are aggregated from publicly-cited figures, not republished feeds.
 Editorial reading is our market interpretation.
-Updated 27 May 2026.
+Updated 8 Jul 2026.

 Why it matters in the Americas